Angle-Brackets/RotiBot/README.md

 - /quote to store phrases said by your friends, with the power to modify them at portions.
 - /wikipedia for querying wikipedia articles.
 - /generate for generating AI images.
-- /music to play music [Not working currently]
+- /music to play music [Not working currently].
 - /help and /changelog for additional help!